 Academia is an important part of my life.
 However, to pursue and continue working in one's niche, it is important to maintain a healthy lifestyle.
 Outside of academia, I take much interest in pursuing a fruitful life of virtue and health.
 I take much interest in caring for the Environment as well as keeping a healthy, active lifestyle.
 I especially take interest in motivational reading and yoga to help me connect with my inner self and live a holistic, satisfying life.

-University of New Mexico-Main Campus - Bachelors, History and Spanish
+Undergraduate Degree: University of New Mexico-Main Campus - Bachelors, History and Spanish

 What might you do in a typical first session with a student?